 We are seeing that Asian growth itself is not just Asia, but also mainland China having more superstars coming up in the market.
 There are domestic entertainment ecosystems generated from traditional media such as TV, where people go through talent shows like Sing!
 China.
 We have thousands of these shows now on TV, believe it or not.
 Those content fees are quite expensive too.
 [Laughs] I would say this is a very interesting era where China itself is starting to develop its domestic ecosystem, where artists create the music content.

 Some of the platforms, even QQ music, are opening up to independent musicians, which we call the Tencent musicians.
-They can sign up on the platform and provide their Professional Generated Content (PGC).
-Independent labels can upload their PGC and share via streaming.
+They can sign up on the platform and provide their Professional User Generated Content (PUGC).
+Independent labels can upload their PUGC and share via streaming.
 This is an ecosystem that we're trying to create.

 Lastly, what else can you tell us about the future of Tencent music?